 New Clubs FAQ

-What are the requirements/fees for starting a new club?Back to Top
+What are the requirements for starting a new club?Back to Top

 Clubs will be required to submit various charter forms and fees.
-The minimum requirement for the issuance of a charter is 20 members (17 of whom cannot belong to another club, except in the case of advanced clubs where dual membership is a prerequisite).
+The minimum requirement for the issuance of a charter is 20 members (17 of whom cannot belong to another club.
 Please click here for additional information.

-Does $125 cover both the charter kit and new member fee?Back to Top
+Does $125 cover both the charter fee and new member fee?Back to Top

-No. The $125 club charter fee is a processing fee and it covers the cost of the charter kit and the shipping of all materials.
+No. The $125 club charter fee is a processing fee.
 At the time of charter, all new members pay a new member fee of $20 each.
+Tax may be applicable for the new member fee in some states as a digital product and can be reviewed here.

 When and how are dues collected?Back to TopEach charter member (except paid transfer members) will pay dues for the first six months.
 At the next scheduled renewal (April or October), the club will pay a prorated renewal amount.